TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - The aborted sounds end abruplty if we have less than 1.0 master/sfx gain in settings

-- (Update script) Sync config.lua against the user folder in the home dir, not in hypersomnia dir
+- (Update script) Sync config.json against the user folder in the home dir, not in hypersomnia dir
     - otherwise we have to call vim_build AND vim_run later

 - Post-map-format-fixes